Returning to work safely following COVID-19 closures and work safely protocols

 Your employer must:

 - Appoint at least one lead worker representative to make sure safety measures are in place and being followed.
+A short online course on the role of lead worker representative can be found on the HSA website.

 - Update business and safety plans, including the business COVID-19 Response Plan, the occupational health and safety risk assessment and the safety statement.
 Include how to deal with a suspected case of COVID-19 in the safety plans and appoint a dedicated manager in charge of dealing with suspected cases.